fiddlerwoaroof/cl-edn/README.md

 - CL-EDN:
     - READ-EDN
     - PARSE
+- Synthesizers:
     - CL-EDN/FSET:
         - 'EDN:FSET: a synthesizer that uses FSET datastructures but preserves the case of keywords and symbols.
     - CL-EDN/FSET-LOSSY:
         - 'EDN:FSET-LOSSY: a synthesizer that uses FSET datastructures but uppercases keywords and symbols.
 This is probably preferable for most cases where the data is only going to be used by Common Lisp, because CL symbols are uppercase by default

 Notes:
 ------